 Atlas of Healthcare Variation on Community Use of Antibiotics

-The Health Quality and Safety Commission New Zealand produced this Atlas in 2019 to highlight regional and demographic variation in community antibiotic use, with the goal of prompting debate and raising questions about why differences exist.
+The Health Quality and Safety Commission New Zealand produced this Atlas to highlight regional and demographic variation in community antibiotic use, with the goal of prompting debate and raising questions about why differences exist.

 Royal Society Te Apārangi-produced resources